Skip to content

 Child Tax Credit

-If a young person for whom you receive tax credits gets PIP, your Child Tax Credit payments will increase.
-This is because you will qualify for an extra disability element.
-You will also get a further severely disabled child element if they have been awarded the daily living component at
+If a young person for whom you receive tax credits gets PIP, your Child Tax Credit payments will increase due to an 'extra disability element', or even a 'severely disabled child element'.
+These elements can be backdated in line with the PIP award.

 Universal Credit